 - Axons are long fibres whose distil end id branched.
 Each branch terminated as a bulb-like structure known as synaptic knob comprising of the synaptic vesicles containing neurotransmitters.

-Generation And Conduction Of Nerve Impulses
+Conduction Of Nerve Impulse

-- When neurons are in their resting phase (not conducting any impulse), the axon membrane is more permeable to potassium ions and impermeable to sodium ions and the negatively charged proteins found in axoplasm
+- When neurons are in their resting phase (not conducting any impulse), the axon membrane is more permeable to potassium ions but impermeable to sodium ions and the negatively charged proteins found in axoplasm

 - The electrical potential difference produced across the plasma membrane at this site is known as action potential